DrJohnMelville/Pdf/Docs/Architecture/Achitecture.md

 ````
 The #Layering section describes architectural layers, in this case a parer, model, and writers layer.
 Within each layer each line specifies (using globs where appropriate) the complete type names contained within each group.
 Any lines that begin with whitespace are added to the preceding group.
 Types within a group can reference one another.

 In the next two lines the => operator indicates that the Parser depends on the model and Writers depends on the model.
 Thus Parsers and Writers can use or refer to types in the Models group but Models cannot see the Parser or Writers.
-Model classes may not name any types in the forbidden groups, call methods that require or return a forbidden, type, or use a generic type specialized with a forbidden type.
+Model classes may not name any types in the forbidden groups, call methods that require or return a forbidden type, or use a generic type specialized with a forbidden type.
 The architecture analyzer enforces the layering constraints within an assembly.

 ## Cabin External Dependencies

-The remaining lines are used to cabin the dependency on external libraries for on small code.
+The remaining lines are used to cabin the dependency on external libraries to the minimum usable scope.
 The ^=> operator grants the left hand argument exclusive access to the resource on the right.

 For example, Melville.Pdf.LowLevel depends on Melville.JpegLibrary.
 Melville.JpegLibrary is the fourth library that has been used to read Jpegs.
 Each time the change was trivial because the architecture analyzer ensures access to the jpeg library is exclusively limited to the namespace Melville.Pdf.LowLevel.ExternalFilters which contains a single class containing 19 lines of code.
 Each time I switched libraries the changes were restricted to a single, trivial class.